jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### Catching Life's Eye

 Animals are born free, and everywhere they seem to be enjoying themselves.
 Nature is no doubt a tough place to be.
-Hunger, disease, thirst, and predation, are always just around the corner.
+Hunger, disease, thirst, and predation are always just around the corner.
 Yet, from the mighty grizzly bear to the tiny firefly, organisms all fight to stay alive.
 It seems creatures enjoy playing the "game of life".

 So, how does a life form get selected to become a player?
 There are three ways to stand out: genes, personality, and tools.